-Former world middleweight champion Julio Cesar Chavez Jr is facing up to not being able to fight in Las Vegas for the remainder of his career.
+Former world middleweight champion Julio Cesar Chavez Jr is facing up to being unable to fight in Las Vegas for the remainder of his career.

-The Mexican boxer has been suspended indefinitely by the Nevada State Athletic Commission due to a violation dating back to October 2019.
+The Nevada State Athletic Commission suspended the Mexican boxer indefinitely due to a violation dating back to October 2019.

 Chavez refused to carry out anti-doping procedures with the NSAC for a potential clash with Daniel Jacobs.

 The bout was subsequently moved and went ahead.
-Chavez lost in farcical fashion.
+Chavez lost ridiculously.